memgraph/docs/lab/style-script/gss-functions.md

 - `regex`: `String`
 - Returns: `Boolean`

-Returns `True` if text matches regex.
+Returns `True` if the text matches regex.
 The evaluation of the regex is done with the Javascript function `RegExp.test(text)`.

 Examples:
 - `Like?("Graph style script", "style")` -> `True`